Kong/docs.konghq.com/app/contributing/style-guide.md

 1. Is there a unicode version?

-   We use unicode for common icons such as ✅ and ❌.
+   We use unicode for common icons such as ✅ &nbsp; and ❌&nbsp;.
 You can copy and paste a unicode icon directly into markdown.

 2. Is there a Font Awesome icon?